jesseopdenbrouw/riscv-rv32/README.md

 ROM starts at 0x00000000, BOOT (if available) starts at 0x10000000, RAM starts at 0x20000000, I/O starts at 0xF0000000.
 May be changed on 256 MB (top 4 bits) sections.

+The microcontroller does not support caches and external memory.

 ## CSR